Top Things to do in Andalucia for 1st Time Visitors

 Set on the emblematic Guadalquivir river, Sevilla boasts one of the most impressive Morrish and cultural heritage in entire Andalucia.
-It also used to be one of the richest town in Spain, as its port was a commercial hub for all the boats arriving from las Americas.
+It also used to be one of the richest towns in Spain, as its port was a commercial hub for all the boats arriving from las Americas.

 At that time Seville had the monopoly of foreign trade in the world.
 Still, nowadays its former wealth and economic activity are palpable in many corners of the town.

 For me, the best part of Seville is getting lost in its narrow streets and admire the rich heritage of almost every building that you come across in the old city center.

 Sevillians are very proud of their town and will not be afraid to say that Sevilla es una maravilla, Seville is marvelous.
 I took them up on those words and definitely think Seville is one of the top places to visit in Andalucia.

 The popular neighborhood of Triana is said to be the birthplace of flamenco.
 Several schools are offering introductory courses or restaurants have specialized on flamenco shows joined by a traditional Andalusian meal.